 Because of this rich cultural history and its language prone mentality, thanks to its great writers, the study of Italian culture and Italian have always been prevalent in this location.
 Florence is one of the most important city for Italian language courses in Italy.

 Florence has traditionally been the epicenter of these important disciplines, from art to music to science.
 For these reasons, language and art schools and cultural institutes are present today in Florence in great numbers.

 Population and Size of Florence

-The patron Saint of Florence is San Giovanni (St John the Baptist), who is celebrated on June 24th with a day of celebrations and festivals throughout the city.
+The patron Saint of Florence is San Giovanni Battista (St John the Baptist), celebrated on June 24th with celebrations and festivals throughout the city.

-Florence was originally designated by Julius Caesar in 59 BC as a place for his veteran soldiers.
-Its name, Florentia, derives from “flourish” because it was a very fertile land which was covered in flowers.
-Thanks to the Via Cassia, the important road that connected Rome with the North and throughout the fertile valley of the Arno, Florence became a thriving trade center.
+Thanks to the Via Cassia, the important road that connected Rome with the North and throughout the Arno’s fertile valley, Florence became a thriving trade center.

 In the third century AD, the city became the capital of an area called Tuscia.
 Charlemagne conquered Florentia in 774, annexed it to his existing Tuscan territories, and named Lucca the capital of this entire Tuscan area.

 Commerce grew over the centuries in Florence and Fiesole, a neighboring hill-top town, until the 2 towns were united in the middle of ninth century AD.